Afghanistan: Government and politics

 Following the effective collapse of the Islamic Republic of Afghanistan during the 2021 Taliban offensive, the Taliban declared the country an Islamic Emirate.
 A new caretaker government was announced on 7 September.
 As of July 2025, only the Russian Federation has recognized the Islamic Emirate of Afghanistan as the de jure government of Afghanistan.
-According to the V-Dem Democracy indices Afghanistan in 2023 was the third least electoral democratic country in Asia.
+In the V-Dem Democracy Indices, Afghanistan ranks amongst the lowest as a "closed autocracy," ranking at 176th and 177th out of 179 countries in electoral democracy and liberal democracy indices respectively.
+Afghanistan operates on a centralised unitary form of government.

 A traditional instrument of governance in Afghanistan is the loya jirga (grand assembly), a Pashtun consultative meeting that was mainly organized for choosing a new head of state, adopting a new constitution, or to settle national or regional issue such as war.
 Loya jirgas have been held since at least 1747, with the most recent one occurring from June to July 2022.